o2r-project/api/docs/job.md

 ### Steps

-The answer will contain information regaring the job steps.
+The answer will contain information regarding the job steps.

 Additional explanations to their status will be transmitted in the `text` property.
 The `start` and `end` timestamps indicate the start and end time of the step.
 They are formatted as ISO8601.